asyncapi/ts-nats-template/README.md

   <em>This is a TypeScript/Node.js NATS template for the AsyncAPI generator.</em>
 </p>

-This template is for generating a TypeScript/Node.js wrapper for a aNATS client based on your AsyncAPI document.
+This template is for generating a TypeScript/Node.js wrapper for a NATS client based on your AsyncAPI document.
 The template is based on the [nats-ts](https://github.com/nats-io/nats.ts) library and can be used as both a TypeScript and Node.js library.

+This template is not set in stone so if you have any feedback or suggestions feel free to reach out!

 # How to use
 Example generations can be found under [examples](./examples) which includes [publish and subscribe](./examples/publish%20subscribe) example as well as [request and reply](./examples/request%20reply).

+Information about the generated files and a description can be found under [the documentation folder](./docs/general.md).
 ## Requirements
-* @asyncapi/generator < v2.0.0 >v1.0.0
+* @asyncapi/generator < v2.0.0 >v1.1.1

 Install the generator through [npm or run it from docker official installer](https://github.com/asyncapi/generator#install).